Cars

 the same wet Hednesford day.
 From Derbyshire, Dave started in this

+rough 'n' tumble game in 1961, and in 1986 he was still racing.
 September 2009: "Just starting out": Barry Redman #151 worked at the garage of ex-schoolmate Pete Webb's father, and here in the yard are Pete's and Barry's cars.

 Pete Webb #8 is hidden in the cab of his, and the other chap

-have a look in the "More Senior / F1s" section, third photo, of the
+visible was "a chance bystander", as Barry took the photo.
+Have a look in the "More Senior / F1s" section, third photo, of the

-Darkie Wright car parked at Brandon, in 1966; Barry recognized himself
+Darkie Wright car parked at Brandon in 1966; Barry recognized himself

 and Pete as youngsters beside the car.
 "Small world" said Barry.
-Pete

-"undriveable". --- the subsequent race photo below supports that.
+"undriveable".
+The subsequent race photo below supports that.
 And to rub

 Below is Pete Webb's first F1, and behind it George Ansell and Darkie Wright are chatting.
 Below:

-Brands Hatch in 1970, and we see Barry Redman 151 leading 30 Dave
+Brands Hatch in 1970: Barry Redman 151 leading 30 Dave

 Taylor, 7 Darkie Wright, 6 Derek Green, 127 Jack Wilson, and 82 Chris